talvindersingh/activemq/README.md

 # activemq
 Iac Code for ActiveMQ setup with HA

+_This project is under progress for more effcient ways to automate it.
+There may be some issues with different distributions of linux._

 **Prerequisite:**
 Install Ansible, kubeclt module for Ansible and Docker on your local machine.